arunkrishnan-dt/How-To-Docs/custom_alerts/README.md

-# How To - Custom Events for Alerting
+# How To: Custom Events for Alerting

 This document walks you through creating a 'Custom Events for Alerting' rule and rules to send out notification when threshold is breached.